 - a.
 On 22 June, 50 percent of the required principal private open space area should receive 3 hours of unobstructed sunlight access between 9am and 3pm. - b.
 On 22 June, 50 percent of the required principal private open space on any adjoining property should receive 3 hours of unobstructed sunlight access between 9am and 3pm.

-SEPP -BASIX 2004 requires a BASIX certificate for new dwellings to facilitate energy efficient housing a.
-Development that is designed to provide reasonable privacy to adjacent properties.
+The Sustainable Buildings SEPP requires a BASIX certificate for new dwellings to facilitate energy efficient housing.

-Figure 3.1(f): Sun shading devices are essential elements of a well designed home.(E)
+Figure 3.1-f: Sun shading devices are essential elements of a well designed home (E)

 3.1.6 Privacy